 - Heads – a collective noun for Masters of Colleges, as in: Heads of Houses (also known as Master, President, Provost, Mistress or Warden).

 - Intermit – to interrupt an academic course, with the intention of resuming it later.

 - Master – at most Colleges, the head of the College.

 - Oxford – a beta-test for Cambridge.

-- Porter – (or Gate Porter) a college staff member who tends the gates of the college.
+- Porter (or Gate Porter) – a College staff member who tends the gates of the College.
 Not someone who carries your luggage.
-From the Latin porta, door.
+From the Latin porta, meaning door.

-- Porter – (or Outside Porter) a college staff member who carries things around.
+- Porter (or Outside Porter) – a College staff member who carries things around.
 Not someone who looks after the gates.
-From the Latin portare, to carry.
+From the Latin portare, meaning to carry.

 - Supervision – a tutorial held by a Supervisor.

 - Supervisor – person appointed by the College to teach students.

 - Tutor – a College officer who does not teach you.
 A bureaucrat and a shoulder to cry on.
 Supposedly, students never deal with the University authorities directly, but only through their Tutor.

 If you’re confused about other words, there are many more Cambridge words at these links: